 Convenient: You can’t beat being able to just toss away the horror and not having to deal with it anymore.

 Leak less: The disposable diapers I used could have soaked up a small lake.
 This is a nice benefit when you are blessed with a baby that is sleeping through the night (knock on wood) and you don’t want to get up to the cries of someone who may be cold and wet.
 I should stress that many cloth diaper supporters would argue this point but this seemed to come up enough that I’ve included it.

-Less gross: Yes, yes, there are blogs that go on and on about how it really isn’t that bad and technically we should be disposing solid poo in toilet even with disposable diapers* but fact of the matter is, poo is ew.
+Less gross: Yes, yes, there are blogs that go on and on about how it really isn’t that bad and technically we should be disposing of solid poo in the toilet even with disposable diapers* but the fact of the matter is, poo is ew.
 Now this would be less of an issue for me because baby/kid poo doesn’t really gross me out (this only applies to my own children) but I know there are some people that just can’t handle it – literally and figuratively – and if you are one of those people, then this may be a deal breaker for cloth.

 * I had no idea about this and never did it.
 I doubt very much that I would have done it even if I had known about it.
 I mean what the hell is the point then?

 Very little upfront cost: Even though disposable is more expensive in the long run, the start-up costs are minimal and you spread out the cost of diapering, which is around $2,500, over the course of a few years.